Georgia high court won’t halt spaceport vote certification

 “The will of the people should be clear,” said Goodman, an elected councilman for the Camden County city of St. Marys.
 “If they are interested at all in the will of the people, what else is there to do?”

-Election officials have said the referendum results are expected to be certified by Friday.
+The referendum results are expected to be certified by Friday, Camden County elections supervisor Shannon Nettles said.

+Meanwhile, a Georgia lawmaker who represents Camden County said Thursday that he will seek to quickly dissolve a Camden Spaceport Authority that he helped create by state law in 2019.
+Republican state Rep. Steven Sainz said he wants to make sure county commissioners don’t try to circumvent the voters’ will by using the authority to buy the spaceport land.

+“I feel like there’s no other way for me to represent my constituents if I’m not acting on a 72% vote,” said Sainz, who plans to introduce a bill in the legislature next week to sunset the authority.
+“I hope the county commission feels the same way.”

 Camden County officials have long insisted the spaceport would bring economic growth not just from rocket launches, but also by attracting related industries as well as tourists to the community of 55,000 people.